x42005e1f/culsans/README.rst

 Being built on the ``aiologic`` package, the ``culsans`` library has speed advantages.
-In sync -> async benchmarks, ``culsans.Queue`` is typically 5/6/3 times faster than ``janus.Queue`` on CPython 3.9-3.11/3.12/3.13, and 15 times faster on PyPy 3.10.
+In sync -> async benchmarks, ``culsans.Queue`` is typically the same as ``janus.Queue`` on CPython 3.9-3.13, and 15 times faster on PyPy 3.10.
 However, if your application is performance sensitive and you do not need API compatibility, try ``aiologic`` queues.
-They are 6/7/4 times faster and 30 times faster in the same benchmarks.
+They are a little faster and 30 times faster in the same benchmarks.

 Communication channels
 ======================